alexsaves/finersurvey/README.md

  * `myRankingQuestion[2]>3` - (Ranking questions only) The 3rd item is further down than the 4th position.
  * `myRankingQuestion[0]=2` - (Ranking questions only) The first item is in position 3.

+You can also create rules based on variables in your `variables` block of the startup state.
+Simply reference them the say way you would any question name.

 #### Zero Based

 All numeric values are zero based.
 For example, in a dropdown question, the first choice is `0` and the second choice is `1` and so-on.